dCache/dcache/docs/TheBook/src/main/markdown/config-gplazma.md

 Roles further allow users to act in more than one capacity without having to change their basic identity.
-For instance, a "superuser" may wish to act as _janedoe_ for some things, but as an administrator for other, without having to reauthenticate.
+For instance, a "superuser" may wish to act as _janedoe_ for some things, but as an administrator for others, without having to reauthenticate.

-While the role framework in dCache is intended to be configurable, there currently exists only one recognized role, that of _admin_.
+While the role framework in dCache is designed to be extensible, there currently exists only one recognized role, that of _admin_.

 To activate the use of the _admin_ role, the following steps are necessary.